Bag-Labs/greenhouse-job-board/README.txt

 == Description ==

-Plugin to pull a job board from greenhouse.io via their API.
+Plugin to pull a job board from greenhouse.io via their API and display it on your WordPress site.
+Use a shortcode with your URL Token to pull the data.
+Find your URL token on this page https://app.greenhouse.io/configure/dev_center/config when you are logged into your greenhouse account.
+Place `[greenhouse url_token="your_url_token"]` in your page or post.

 Requirements: